kalimag/InertialOuija/README.md

 ## Features

 - Use any ghost you want in Time Attack
-- Store an umlimited number of ghosts per track/car
+- Store an unlimited number of ghosts per track/car
 - Store ghosts as individual, shareable files
 - Ghosts for DLC car leaderboards
 - No delayed ghosts for point-to-point races